metazine/cs50/week9/birthdays/readme.md

 It was also my first time taking user input and using it for SQL, and I overlooked escaping a string, or using the built in function for handling user values.
 This means that my app was at risk of SQL injection attacks.

-I haven't fixed the code, as I wanted to leave it as how I wrote it when I first submitted it in 2021.
+I haven't fixed the code, as I wanted to leave it as how I wrote it when I first submitted it in early 2022.